 The location is an ideal mix of countryside and town—we could enjoy the vineyard views from our terrace and walk to four restaurants in the village in a few minutes.
-It was also just across the road from the hiking path to Barolo.
+It is also just across the road from the hiking path to Barolo.

 9) Combine with Turin

 The pedestrianised historic centre is perfect for strolling, there are many excellent chocolate shops, and it’s home to some of the best aperitivo (pre-dinner drinks and snacks) in Italy.

 There’s a highly-rated cinema museum by the same creators of Barolo’s wine museum, but unfortunately it was closed on Tuesdays when we were there.

 10) Easy Access

-The Langhe is only an hour away from Turin (which has an international airport) so it’s very accessible.
+Langhe Piemonte is only an hour away from Turin (which has an international airport) so it’s very accessible.
 It’s best to hire a car to be able to visit the many villages in the area.

-Langhe, Italy Map
+Langhe Italy Map